johnhilbun/UCSanDiegoX-Algorithmic-Design-and-Techniques/README.md

 # UCSanDiegoX-Algorithms
 Python and C++ algorithm implementations

-These are algorithm implementations for UCSanDiegoX -  ALGS200x : Algorithmic and Design Techniques.
+These are algorithm implementations for UCSanDiegoX -  ALGS200x : Algorithmic and Design Techniques Programming Assignment 1

 PA1:
 &nbsp; 01 - APlusB : received two ints, return A+B